There is only so much time in a day.

 You won’t be getting bogged down in the small, frustrating details that make your site function.
 The webmaster helping you with your maintenance will already know the coding or programming necessary to quickly make the changes and updates you requested.

-A good webmaster will anticipate the needs for your site and make recommendations for improvements.
+A good website webmaster will anticipate the needs for your site and make recommendations for improvements.

 You will also have to spend a little work time to project manage and make sure the tasks are completed, correct and on time.
 Again, depending on the web site company you choose to work with this process can be very easy.
 Or very difficult and frustrating.